 Lessons are split into theory, coursework and practical.
 In your practical lessons, you will cover a range of different sports including badminton, football, basketball and athletics.
-This course requires you to have one main sport that you compete in outside of school and another sport that you represent the school in.
-Your theory lessons will be classroom based preparing you for the exam you will complete.
+This course requires you to have one main sport that you have knowledge about although the sport will not be assessed using practical ability.
+Your theory lessons will be classroom based preparing you for the exam you will complete, and scenarios set by the exam board.
 In theory lessons, you are required to apply a wide range of sporting contexts to the theoretical knowledge learnt.